JagpreetRandio/Professional-README/Develop/README.md

   Jagpreet Randio

   ## Tests
-  here are the test instructions
+  here are all the test instructions

   ## Questions
   If you have any questions about this projects, please contact me directly at jagpreet@test.com.
 You can view more of my projects at https://github.com/JagpreetRandio.